Get

 Excess Heat

 If you are observant, you may have noticed that dogs tend to drool more when it’s warm.
-As such, exposing your Bernese Mountain Dog to direct sunlight when it’s too hot outside can lead to heatstroke, thus causing excess drooling.
+Exposing your Bernese Mountain Dog to direct sunlight when it’s too hot outside can lead to heatstroke, thus causing excess drooling.

 Respiratory Infections

-Drooling is one of the symptoms of a respiratory infection.
+Drooling is one of the signs of a respiratory infection.
 So, look out for throat, nose, or sinus infections if your Bernese Mountain Dog is drooling excessively.

 man petting a bernese mountain dog puppy